triradial/Freon4dsl/docs/CRC-Plan.md

 - Create a repeatable demo script (whoever is done first will do this)

 ### In-Progress
-- Show Patient page when no patients to allow getting started on study
+- Show Patient page when no patients to allow getting started on study; Include a place for notes about a patient
 -

 ### Done